Procol Harum: "A Whiter Shade of Pale" and debut album (1967–1968)

-Procol Harum played their first live gig at London's Speakeasy club on the day "A Whiter Shade of Pale" was released.
+Procol Harum played their first live gig at London's Speakeasy club on the day "A Whiter Shade of Pale" was released on 12 May 1967.
 They performed a set of mostly Brooker/Reid songs mixed with covers of Bob Dylan, The Rascals and Tim Rose tunes.
 Jimi Hendrix was an early vocal supporter of the band and attended their first show where, at the start of their performance of Rose's "Morning Dew", he went on stage, took Knights' bass and joined in.

 After 18 June, the group would not play live in the UK until the following year.

-On 15 July 1967 the group announced the departure of Royer and Harrison and their split from Weston as manager.
+On 15 July 1967, the group announced the June departure of Royer and Harrison and their split from Weston as manager.
 Fisher later said that the major issue for the split with Weston was when he organised an extensive UK tour for Procol Harum too soon after the release of "A Whiter Shade of Pale", resulting in the group performing "for £60 per night instead of £500."
 Following the addition of guitarist Robin Trower and the return of B. J. Wilson, the band secured new management under Tony Secunda.
 The departures brought about what Brooker described as "great lawsuits and expense" from Royer, Harrison, and Weston, and initial session drummer Eyden filed his own suit.
 Roughly three months into their partnership with Secunda, the band hired two Americans, Bennett Glotzer and Ronnie Lyons, to manage them in the US.

 The group's follow-up single, "Homburg", was released in September 1967.
 The song reached No. 6 in the UK and No. 34 in the US.
 In the same month their debut album, Procol Harum, recorded between the two hit singles, was released in the US.
 Brooker said its release soon after the singles put the band in good stead in the US, but the problems created by the line-up changes, subsequent lawsuits and new management delayed its release in the UK until December.
 Brooker said it was at this point where the band "had lost the British audience."